Located on the left of the interface, the mapping panels contain everything related to the geometry, transformation and organization of your shapes.

 The Layer list

 Every time you add an object in your work area, you’ll see it appear in this Layer list.
-In the list, faces , masks
+In the list, Faces , Masks and Players all have a specific symbol to better differentiate them.
+Learn more about the role of each of these objects here.

 Note: some of the options detailed above are also accessible from right-click context menus in the work area.